technofocus-pte/buildmoderniseaiappsdepth/Use case 10/Usecase10.md

 9. Run the below command to deploy the services to Azure, and build your container.
 Select the below values.

 +++azd provision+++

 - Select an Azure location to use: East us/West US/France Central (Sometimes, East US might not be available, choose a different location and deploy.
 The ACP currently only allows whatever the Resource Group location is, France Central, East US and West US.)

 - Enter a value for the existingResourceGroupName infrastructure parameter: +++@lab.CloudResourceGroup(ResourceGroup1).Name+++

   ![](./media/image20.png)

   ![](./media/image21.png)

 10. Wait for the resource to be provisioned completely.
-This process will take 5-10 min to create all the required resources.
+Creating all the required resources will take 5-10 min.

   ![](./media/image22.png)